 - 5.2 CIPFA's Prudential Code recommends that a local authority's capital strategy should include a long-term projection of external debt and that this projection reflects any internal borrowing, i.e. where a local authority uses cash backed reserves to defer the need to externally borrow for capital purposes.
 The Code is silent as to what classifies as long term however. - 5.3 The Council's actual external debt position along with forward projections for a further 4 years is detailed in the annual Treasury Management Statement.
-Table 1 within Appendix A of report 87/18 reflects the position over the years 2017/18 to 2021/22.
-Furthermore a detailed profile with regard to the repayment of existing external borrowing is known over the entire life of that debt and this information is used to inform cash flows both present and future. - 5.4 In order to fulfil the recommendation by CIPFA to look at external debt and internal borrowing on a long term basis however, Finance officers will endeavour to extend (in terms of years) and expand upon (in terms of new borrowing) the information contained within Table 1 for future strategy reports.
+Table 1 within Appendix A of report 74/19 reflects the position over the years 2018/19 to 2022/23.
+Furthermore a detailed profile with regard to the repayment of existing external borrowing is known over the entire life of that debt and this information is used to inform cash flows both present and future. - 5.4 Table 1 below summarises the projected external debt position at 5 year intervals over the next 25 years, along with details of internal borrowing (i.e. where the council has used cash reserves to finance expenditure rather than borrow externally).